GoldandBlack - Purdue Recruiting Rewind: 2000

 The fourth class of the Joe Tiller era was built off three bowl appearances in a row.
 And the quality showed.
 This was a program on the rise that players wanted to be a part of.

-“We feel like this is the best class we’ve been able to recruit to Purdue,” said Tiller.
+“We feel like this is the best class we’ve been able to recruit to Purdue,” said Tiller back in 2000.

 The late Tiller was prescient in his observation.
 This 2000 class produced five NFL picks (Stu Schweigert, Kelly Butler, Gilbert Gardner, Niko Koutouvides, Jacques Reeves).
 And a few non-drafted players (Taylor Stubblefield, Joey Harris, John Standeford) dipped their toes in the NFL after making significant impacts in West Lafayette.